 The day after.

 Waking up I could feel I had done something out of the ordinary.
-My arms where stiff and my back felt like they had a good workout.
-Now as with all my hard workouts I only feel it 36 hours later so by afternoon I could feel all the major muscles that is worked when you do deadlifts and I mean really feel them.
+My arms were stiff and my back felt like they had a good workout.
+Now as with all my hard workouts I only feel it 36 hours later so by afternoon I could feel all the major muscles that are worked when you do deadlifts and I mean really feel them.